now streaming

 Director: Jonathan Demme

-Movies don’t get much better than Jonathan Demme’s adaptation of Thomas Harris’ chilling thriller about Clarice Starling and Dr. Hannibal Lecter.
+Movies don’t get much better than Jonathan Demme’s adaptation of Thomas Harris’s chilling thriller about Clarice Starling and Dr. Hannibal Lecter.
 With career-defining performances from Jodie Foster and Sir Anthony Hopkins, this movie still absolutely slays a quarter-century after it was released.
 It’s fascinating to see its DNA in so many modern genre films.
-Nothing about it is dated, which isn’t something that can be said about many films that are three decades old.
+Nothing about it is dated, which can’t be said about many films that are three decades old.

 The Silence of the Lambs